james-agbonz/inbound_message_triage/README.md

 ## What's next (given more time)

-- **A second AI verification pass** — a lightweight check that only runs when `needs_human: true`, to catch cases where the model over-flagged a message that's actually fine.
 - **Retry logic** on the AI call — backoff on rate limits before falling back to the safe default.
 - **Smarter notification routing** — Slack for high urgency, email digest for low.